The Truth About Flood Insurance

 - Mold can form within 48 hours; you will need to work fast.
 The goal is to reduce the humidity and temperature around your treasures as you proceed to clean and also dry them.

-If you are struggling with a flood damage claim, contact Louis Law Firm today.
+If you are struggling with a flood damage claim, contact Louis Law Group today, call (954) 676-4179.
 One of our highly trained flood damage lawyers will listen to your situation and also decide the best way to proceed.